josephg/egwalker-paper/reg-text.typ

 Moreover, we use the CRDT only temporarily for merges; we never write CRDT data to disk and never send it over the network.

 The fact that both sequential operations and large merges are fast makes Eg-walker suitable for both real-time collaboration and offline work.
-Moreover, since Eg-walker assumes no central server, it can be used over a peer-to-peer network.
+Eg-walker also assumes no central server, so it can be used over a peer-to-peer network.
 Although all existing CRDTs and a few OT algorithms can be used peer-to-peer, most of them have poor performance compared to the centralised OT used in production software such as Google Docs.
 In contrast, Eg-walker's performance matches or surpasses that of centralised algorithms.
 It therefore paves the way towards the widespread adoption of peer-to-peer collaboration software, and perhaps overcoming the dominance of centralised cloud software that exists in the market today.

 In this paper we focus on collaborative editing of plain text files, although we believe that our approach could be generalised to other file types such as rich text, spreadsheets, graphics, presentations, CAD drawings, etc.

 This paper makes the following contributions:

 - TODO
+- We introduce the eg-walker algorithm.
 - In @benchmarking we evaluate the performance of eg-walker, comparing it to equivalent CRDT based approaches on file size, CPU time and memory usage in real world editing environments.
-Eg-walker is faster and smaller than equivalent CRDT based approaches in our real world data sets.
-However, it scales worse than CRDTs in extremely concurrent environments (eg very complex git editing histories).
+Eg-walker is usually faster and smaller than equivalent CRDT based approaches in our real world data sets.
+However, in our testing we have found modern CRDTs outperform eg-walker in case of extreme concurrency (for example, very complex git editing histories).

 = Background